 Causes Are Mostly Reversible

-Given the often-surprising onset of cardiac arrest, one of the best modes of prevention is to be aware of the most common causes.
-Speaking with your heart specialist or cardiovascular doctor is a good way to determine which causes might be most important for you to address.
+Given the often-surprising onset of cardiac arrest, one of the best modes of cardiac arrest prevention is to be aware of the most common causes.
+Speaking with your heart doctor in NYC or your local cardiovascular specialist is a good way to determine which causes might be most important for you to address.

 Many causes of coronary heart disease overlap with the causes and risk factors for cardiac arrest.
-Some to watch out for are:
+Talk to your New York City Cardiologist if you are at greater risk for Cardiac Arrest and their accompanying symptoms.

 - High blood pressure